OpenBotsAI/OpenBots.Documentation/OpenBots Server/Server SDK Documentation/ServerSDKDesignDocument.md

   - Api Folder:
     - The Api Folder will be where the methods are contained to make a request and access either the Server or Documents.
     - Routes:
-    - NOTE: The base URLs change depending on whether you are using the open source Server, cloud Server, or Documents.
-They can also change based on the current environment.
+    - NOTE: The base URLs change depending on whether you are using the open source Server, Cloud Server, or Documents.
+However, the URLs themselves will not be needed when using the SDK, and only listed here for reference.
+The base URLs can also change based on the current environment.
 All possible Server and Documents API calls are not listed here; the ones listed are currently being used in the Agent and Studio.
 In most cases, the base path and token should be added to the SDK's API instance configuration before making the request.
     - NOTE: The current API version is 1.
       - AuthApi:
         - The AuthApi is used to authenticate the machine user/Agent and retrieve the appropriate information.